redbadger/awesome-badger/_posts/2026-03-09-wasm-beyond-the-browser-and-back-again.md

 > On December 5, The World Wide Web Consortium (W3C) announced that the WebAssembly Core Specification is now an official web standard.
 This makes WebAssembly the fourth language for the web, following HTML, CSS, and JavaScript.

-He published on 26th December of 2019
+He published on 26th December 2019

 It planted the seed, but at the time it felt like something reserved for game engines and image processing libraries — not the sort of thing I would use day to day.

 ## My first encounter: a small language model

-My first real hands-on experience with WASM came from an unexpected direction.
-I was working on a project that involved image recognition from the browser, our client (not the browser, our real human client), as part of a Know Your Client (KYC) process already in place, using a third-party provider that enabled that for them; so part of our job was to integrate with their API.
+My first real experience using WASM happened in an unexpected way.
+I was working on a project where we needed the browser to recognise images as part of a client’s Know Your Client (KYC) process.
+We used a third-party service, and my job was to connect our system to their API.

-This was my very first time working with WASM in a real project, and I also integrated it with a third-party API and an embedded small language model for image recognition.
-It was a great learning experience and opened my eyes to the possibilities of WASM in the browser.
+This was my first time using WASM in a real project.
+I also had to connect it to a third-party API and use a small built-in language model for image recognition.
+I learned a lot from this and realised how useful WASM can be in the browser.

-The idea that a machine learning model could run entirely client-side, with no server round-trips, was a lightbulb moment.
+It was eye-opening to see that a machine learning model could run entirely on the user's computer, without sending information to a server.

-It demonstrated something fundamental about WASM: it is not just “faster JavaScript”.
-It is a way to bring entire ecosystems — Rust’s `regex` crate, C’s image processing libraries, Python’s ML models — into environments that previously only spoke JavaScript.
-That realisation is what led me to reach for Rust and WASM when I needed real logic in my browser extension.
+This taught me something important about WASM: it’s not just a faster version of JavaScript.
+WASM allows you to use powerful tools and libraries from other languages, such as Rust, C, and Python, in places that previously supported only JavaScript.
+That’s why I chose Rust and WASM when I needed more advanced features in my browser extension.

 ## The TypeScript interface problem